-Example 2.46.
+Example 2.50.
 Variable injection example

-''' [Java code constraint] return person.getAge() > 20; [MVEL action] System.out.println(person.name); '''
+\ [Java code constraint] return person.getAge() > 20;

-2.3.4.11.
+\ [MVEL action] System.out.println(person.name);

+2.4.4.11.
 Miscellaneous Enhancements

 - Process instances can now listen for external events by marking the event node property "external" as true.
-External events are signaled to the engine using session.signalEvent(type, eventData) More information on how to use events inside your processes can be found in the Drools Flow documentation here: https://hudson.jboss.org/hudson/job/drools/lastSuccessfulBuild/artifact/trunk/target/docs/drools-flow/html/ch03.html#d0e917 - Process instances are now safe for multi-threading (as multiple thread are blocked from working on the same process instance) - Process persistence / transaction support has been further improved.
-Check out the drools-process/drools-process-enterprise project for more information. - The human task component has been extended to support all kinds of data for input / output / exceptions during task execution.
+External events are signaled to the engine using session.signalEvent(type, eventData) More information on how to use events inside your processes can be found in the Drools Flow documentation here: https://hudson.jboss.org/hudson/job/drools/lastSuccessfulBuild/artifact/trunk/target/docs/ drools-flow/html/ch03.html#d0e917 - Process instances are now safe for multi-threading (as multiple thread are blocked from working on the same process instance) - Process persistence / transaction support has been further improved.
+Check out the droolsprocess/drools-process-enterprise project for more information. - The human task component has been extended to support all kinds of data for input / output / exceptions during task execution.

-Example 2.47.
-As a result, the life cycle methods of the task client have been extended to allow content data long contentId = task.getTaskData().getDocumentContentId(); taskClient.getContent(contentId, responseHandler); ContentData content = responseHandler.getContent(); '''
+Example 2.51.
+As a result, the life cycle methods of the task client have been extended to allow content data

-''' taskClient.addTask(task, contentData, responseHandler) taskClient.complete(taskId, userId, outputData,responseHandler) taskFail.complete(taskId, userId, outputData,responseHandler)
+''' taskClient.addTask(task, contentData, responseHandler) taskClient.complete(taskId, userId, outputData,responseHandler) taskFail.complete(taskId, userId, outputData,responseHandler) '''